 But there is a way out!
 You can avoid these shortcomings by laying down a few basic objectives for your equipment maintenance program.

-- Set some internal quality and usage standards for the staff to follow based on the asset type, so that assets are operated in the right manner and there are less chances of misuse and downtime.
+- Set internal quality and usage standards: This helps the staff to streamline maintenance based on the asset type, so that assets are operated in the right manner and there are less chances of misuse and downtime.

-- Carry out any rigorous repairs only after proper consultation from the concerned department.
+- Develop consultation practice: Carry out any rigorous repairs only after proper consultation from the concerned department.
 This helps in laying out a proper schedule for maintenance projects and determines whether there is a need for subcontracting.

-- To complete daily tasks within deadlines, adhere to your maintenance plan.
+- Stick to deadlines: To complete daily tasks within deadlines, adhere to your maintenance plan.
 Completing tasks also minimizes any waste of repair resources.

 Setting up the aforementioned objectives can greatly cut large-scale replacement costs and generate higher revenues by raising total productivity.